 Host (PC) User Interface

 This is a command line application, compiled to an executable "dble.exe".
 It is executed within a DOS window by typing "dble".
 Within the application each command is entered on a command line.
 Output is displayed immediately after.
-Commands that interact with the target (other than uart) start with an optional time stamp.
+Output from commands that interact with the target (other than uart) start with a time stamp.
+If invoked with a single parameter, take that parameter to be a script file.
+(See the infile command below.)

 Commands:

-rb GPIOs_SPEC -- read bits and display GPIO_SPEC is a list of ports, e.g., "P5.0,P0.4,P6.7"
+rb GPIO_SPEC -- read bits and display GPIO_SPEC is a list of ports, e.g., "P5.2,P0.4,P10.0".
+Separator is either comma or space.
 Output is a single line of text, starting with a time stamp in milliseconds, followed by a bit vector with the states of the bits in GPIO_SPEC, terminated with a newline character.
-For example: "1,234.560ms 10_1110\n" Long bit vectors have "_" inserted every four characters for readability.
+For example: "1,234.560ms 10_1110\n".
+Long bit vectors have "_" inserted every four characters for readability.
+In this example, six bits were read.
+Readable ports are: P0.[4-5], P5.[2-6], P6.[2-3], P7.[1,2,7], P9.[3-6], P10.[0-6], P12.[6-7]

-What is the min time resolution in ms we would like to see?
-Is 1 ms resolution “good enough”?
-Does time 0 begin when dble.exe is opened or at some other time?

-For the output above, 10_1110 , does that mean 6 pins were read?

-rbl -- repeat the last rb command in a loop.
-Ctrl-C stops.
+rbl GPIO_SPEC -- Just like rb command except repeat in a loop.
+Spacebar stops.

 lp PERIOD -- set loop period in milliseconds.
 If an iteration takes more than lp milliseconds, execute the next iteration immediately, prepending its output with "*".
-Default=0

-Does PERIOD apply to both rbl command AND ril/wil command?
+Applies to all loop commands (rbl, ril, wil).
+Before the first lp, PERIOD is 500.

-bin -- set the radix to binary (for rb command)
+bin -- set the radix to binary (for rb command).
+This is the default.

-If radix is set to binary, should output be prepended with 0b?

 hex -- set the radix to hexadecimal (for rb command)

-If radix is set to hex, should output be prepended with 0x?

-toff/ton -- turn time stamp display off/on for future commands
+toff/ton -- turn time stamp display off/on for future commands.
+Initialize to on.

-ri BUS ADDR -- read from an i2c register.
+ri BUS ADDR REGISTER COUNT-- read from an i2c register.
 BUS is a number from 0 to 7 specifying the i2c switch port.
-ADDR is the 7-bit i2c address (hexadecimal).
+ADDR is the 7-bit i2c chip address (hexadecimal).
+REGISTER is the register address, which may be 2 characters or 4 characters.
+COUNT is the number of bytes to read.
+After reading the specified number of bytes, the bus master issues a stop condition.
+Note: before each read (or block of reads) the i2c MUX is set.
+Example traffic for setting the MUX:

+Example i2c traffic for reading a register with a 1-byte address (where REGISTER is 2 hex characters):

+Example i2c traffic for reading a register with a 2-byte address (where REGISTER is 4 hex characters):

 wi BUS ADDR DATA -- write to an i2c register.
 BUS is a number from 0 to 7 specifying the i2c switch port.
-ADDR is the 7-bit i2c address (hexadecimal).
+ADDR is the 7-bit i2c chip address (hexadecimal).
 DATA is the data to be written (hexadecimal).

-Is DATA only one byte or more than one byte?
+DATA can be any number of bytes, delimited by spaces.
+Data may only be 1 byte, but could be up to 200.
+Note: before each write (or block of writes) the i2c MUX is set.
+Example i2c traffic for setting the MUX:

+Example of i2c traffic for writing data with n bytes:

+wi BUS ADDR DATA1 DATA2 … DATAn

+(The first byte or two of data are the register address within the slave, but BLE software does not need to "know" this.)

-ril -- repeat the last ir command in a loop.
-Ctrl-C stops.
+ril BUS ADDR REGISTER COUNT -- Just like ri command except repeat in a loop.
+Spacebar stops.

-Ctrl-C may stop the entire program

-wil -- repeat the last iw command in a loop.
-Ctrl-C stops.
+wil BUS ADDR DATA -- Just like the wi command except repeat in a loop.
+Spacebar stops.